-As a student at the University of Connecticut, you act in accordance with its guidelines for academic integrity, available at http://www.ossa.uconn.edu/ under "Student Resources."
+As a student at the University of Connecticut, you act in accordance with the guidelines for academic integrity as described in "The Student Code."
 Cheating, plagiarizing, or otherwise taking credit for work not your own constitutes academic misconduct, and in this class I will prosecute it with consequences that include, but are not limited to, a zero on the assignment or failure in the course.
-If you have any questions about whether a particular behavior constitutes cheating, please come see me or a tutor or staff member in the Academic Center (Avery Point) or Writing Center (Storrs).
+If you have any questions about whether a particular behavior constitutes cheating, please come see me or one of the tutoring or administrative staff in the Academic Center.
+See http://community.uconn.edu/the-student-code-preamble/.